carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 ### Bias arising in the study design

-Some machine learning systems are built on ethically unsound foundations from the outset.
-A recent controversial study, Tracking historical changes in trustworthiness using machine learning analyses of facial cues in paintings is a good example of this. https://www.inputmag.com/culture/this-algorithmic-study-about-trustworthiness-has-some-glaring-flaws#:~:text=Titled%20as%20%22Tracking%20historical%20changes%20in%20trustworthiness%20using,internet%20with%20several%20non-European%20photos%20in%20the%20mix.
+Some machine learning systems are quite simply built on ethically unsound foundations from the outset.
+A recent controversial study, [Tracking historical changes in trustworthiness using machine learning analyses of facial cues in paintings*](https://www.inputmag.com/culture/this-algorithmic-study-about-trustworthiness-has-some-glaring-flaws), published in Nature Communications, garnered significant controversy for its proximity to the thoroughly debunked pseudoscience [phrenology](https://en.wikipedia.org/wiki/Phrenology) which aims to assess an individuals personality and (or in the case of this study, trust) based on facial structure.

 ### Bias arising in dataset collection and construction

 > "It’s all too easy to forget that data is about human beings and their behaviors.
 Data is not an abstraction...Data encodes the stories of our lives, capturing not only our tastes and interests but also our hopes and fears.
 Data isn’t an abstract idea or a set of numbers or qualitative responses.
 It can be and is, ultimately, human. (reference)"
 >

-The manner in which data is sourced and constructed for training sets will have important implications on your model's output.
-In the simplest example, if you are aiming to build a face recognition software but only train your model on a dataset of white faces, your model is bbviously going to struggle to identify faces of any other colour.
+Data is never neutral.
+It is about people.
+And the manner in which data is sourced and constructed for training sets will have important implications on your model's output.
+In the simplest example, if you are aiming to build a face recognition software but only train your model on a dataset of white faces, your model is obviously going to struggle to identify faces of any other colour.

+So how is data typically collected?
 Because of the many complexities around copyright and licensing, privacy issues and high costs involved in getting access to large quantities of quality datasets, computer scientists have tended towards using what they can find freely, and indiscriminately, across the internet such as [Wikipedia](https://aws.amazon.com/de/datasets/wikipedia-xml-data/), FlickR or Google News.
-But data is never neutral.
-Data is about people and data collected, particularly from out in the wilds of the internet, will naturally have within it biases that need to be identified and managed.

 Example of bias found in Wikipedia datasets and Google News

 Talk here about push for curated sets from Libraries...

 Training data is enriched and labelled so as to highlight the features you want your model to recognise and as we saw in the first activity, bias can crop up, either consciously or unconsciously, in the course of this.
-When crowdsourcing this type of work, whether through your own project or outsourcing to a service such as Mechanical Turk, it's important to consider different demographics and social constructs involved in annotation work may become bias with implicit associations made according to .

-GLAMs will be more than familiar with this as we grapple with [historical bias in library and archives descriptions](https://cataloginglab.org/list-of-statements-on-bias-in-library-and-archives-description/) for instance.
-As demand for GLAM collections and catalogue data for use in machine learning it is vital that model builders are made aware of the biases that may be encoded within cultural heritage data.
+GLAM staff will be more than familiar with this issue as we grapple with [historical bias in library and archives descriptions](https://cataloginglab.org/list-of-statements-on-bias-in-library-and-archives-description/) for instance.
+As demand for GLAM collections and catalogue data for use in machine learning increases, it is vital that model builders are made aware of the biases that may be encoded within cultural heritage data.
+Whether personally undertaking or crowdsourcing your data annotation, including outsourcing to a service such as Amazon's Mechanical Turk, it's important to be aware of how different demographics and social constructs may introduce bias and implicit associations into your pipeline at the data annotation stage.

-n regards to biases originating from crowd work, several prior works have looked at biases introduced by the process of labeling via crowds More related to the biases of interest in this work, it has been suggested that cultural differences in the crowd can affect algorithmic accuracy when gold-standard datasets used in machine learning applications are created via such crowds [6, 34], and that such differences may be introduced by implicit associations from different demographics.
-For example, Dong and Fu found that European-Americans and Chinese contributors can tag images differently [8].
-In regards to gender, Otterbacher et al.
-[26] found that subjective judgments can be affected by contributor attitudes, showing that sexist people are less likely to detect and report gender biases in image search results.
-In another example, Nguyen et al. [23] showed that gender detection is difficult because of implicit associations and social constructions that take place in the annotation process.
-These issues are especially relevant when crowdsourcing is used to label data that are used by machine learning models, and therefore are addressed by our framework.

-Example:
+[insert image]

 >## Activity
 >